GLOBAL MARKETS-Stocks and oil tumble as recession fears mount

 Asian stock marketshttps://tmsnrt.rs/2zpUAr4

-(Additional reporting by Sam Byford in Tokyo and Shadia Nasralla in Bengaluru)
+(Additional reporting by Sam Byford in Tokyo and Shadia Nasralla in Bengaluru, Editing by William Maclean)

 ((marc.jones@thomsonreuters.com; +44 (0)20 7513 4042; Reuters Messaging: marc.jones.thomsonreuters.com@reuters.net Twitter @marcjonesrtrs))